Army Reserve Officer's Training Corps (ROTC)

 Rider University students are eligible to participate in the Princeton Army ROTC program through a formal cross-town enrollment agreement with the U.S. Army Cadet Command.
 Princeton Army ROTC will recruit, educate, develop, and inspire ROTC Cadets at off-campus locations in order to commission officers of character for the Total Army; and develop citizens of character for a lifetime of commitment and service to the nation.

 The Army ROTC program is designed as a four-year leadership program divided into two phases: the basic course and the advanced course.
-The basic course is open to all students (100 series only; 200 series and above upon approval by the Princeton Army ROTC Professor of Military Science).
-The advanced course is available to cadets who complete the basic course and wish to be commissioned as either active or reserve component officers.
+The basic course is open to all students (100 series and 200 series).
+The advanced course (300 series and above) is available to cadets who complete the basic course and wish to be commissioned as either active or reserve component officers.
+The advanced course requires approval by the Princeton ROTC Professor of Military Science.

 The Basic Course